Duma (band)

-Duma was a Kenyan industrial grindcore and noise duo composed of vocalist Martin Kanja (also known as Lord Spikehart) as well as guitarist and producer Sam Karugu.
+Duma was a Kenyan power electronics/grindcore duo composed of vocalist Martin Kanja (also known as Lord Spikehart) as well as guitarist and producer Sam Karugu.

 History

 Duma was formed in 2019 by vocalist Martin Kanja and guitarist-producer Sam Karugu.
 Both of them were playing in various bands in Nairobi, but the duo came together in Kampala, Uganda.
 The duo's musical style was influenced by the electronic music they had been listening to and playing on synthesizers and computers before as well as heavy metal that they had been playing in their former bands Lust of a Dying Breed and Seeds of Datura, as well as their desire to experiment with a more electronic version of the metal music that they had been making up until that point.
 The band's name, Duma, meant darkness in the Kikuyu language.